bouvens/state-control/README.md

 Label for an element.
 It may be a node in `<Radio />`.

 #### `value`: PropTypes.oneOfType(string, number, bool)
-Value will be used instead of state[id] if passed.
+A value to be used instead of state[id] if passed.

 #### `readOnly`: PropTypes.bool
-Sets read only of control.
+Sets read-only of control.

 #### `className`: PropTypes.string
-Classname passed to wrapper div tag.
+Classname passed to a wrapping div tag.

 #### `style`: PropTypes.object
 Overrides default styles or resets it on `style={{}}`.